syncfusion-content/wpf-docs/wpf/SfDataGrid/Data-Binding.md

 </table>

-> Note: View has properties that already defined in SfDataGrid.
+N> View has properties that already defined in SfDataGrid.
 It recommended setting those properties via SfDataGrid.

 ### Complex property Binding